tronkko/dirent/README.md

 # How to Enable UTF-8 Support

-By default, Dirent functions expect that directory names are represented in the currently selected windows codepage.
-Moverover, Dirent functions return file names in the currently selected codepage.
+By default, Dirent functions expect the directory names to be represented in the currently selected windows codepage.
+Moverover, Dirent functions return file names in the presently selected codepage.
 If you wish to use UTF-8 file names instead, then set the program's locale to ".utf8" or similar.
-For example, you C main program might look like
+For example, your C main program might look like-

 ```
 #include <locale.h>